UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 TDSP charges are regulated fees for maintaining electrical infrastructure and are typically billed as a flat base charge plus a variable delivery rate per kWh used.

-Your energy charge is the price you pay your retail provider for the electricity you actually consume, while the delivery charge is the fee passed through to TNMP for transporting that power to your meter.
+💡 Pro Tip: Your energy charge is the price you pay your retail provider for the electricity you actually consume, while the delivery charge is the fee passed through to TNMP for transporting that power safely to your meter.

 Included in TNMP Delivery Charges

-Understanding what is included in TNMP delivery charges makes reading your monthly statement much easier.
-The state standardizes these fees across the entire utility footprint, breaking them down into two distinct components:
+Understanding what is included in these charges makes predicting your monthly statement much easier.
+The state standardizes these fees across the entire utility footprint, breaking them down into two distinct components.
+First, there is a fixed Base Charge, which is a flat monthly fee applied to your account regardless of how much electricity you actually use.
+This covers the administrative costs of connecting your home to the grid and reading your smart meter.

 Current TNMP Delivery Charges for 2026

-Infographic titled TNMP delivery charges are set, not random showing $7.85 base charge and 7.2739 cents per kWh delivery rate.
+Graphic showing TNMP delivery charges: $7.85 monthly base charge and $0.077 per kWh delivery rate.

 Predicting your utility expenses is a crucial part of budgeting, especially if you are managing total electricity costs across different utility zones.
-To help you visualize the impact of TNMP TDU charges for 2026, we calculated a few realistic scenarios.
-Using the verified April 2026 baseline of a $7.85 fixed charge plus $0.077 per kilowatt-hour, your delivery fees scale directly with your consumption.
+To help you visualize the financial impact of your delivery fees for 2026, we calculated a few realistic scenarios.
+Because the base charge remains static, your variable consumption is the true driver of your monthly total.
+Using the verified baseline of a $7.85 fixed charge plus $0.077 per kilowatt-hour, your delivery fees scale directly with your home’s energy footprint.

 Usage Tier (Home Size)Estimated kWh UsedExample Total Delivery Charge